 Shamelessly gripping his feet, deaf to his gentle remonstrances, Yogananda begged him again and again for an intervention.

 Yogananda went home and meditated till ten o'clock.
 During his meditation he saw and heard the goddess Kali.

 Next morning he sought to test M. "Must you test me?" the other asked.
 Again Yogananda plunged prostrate at his fee, in tears.

 "I am not your guru," M told him.
 "Let us go tomorrow to the Dakshineswar Temple."

 The next morning the two of them went there by boat on the Ganges, strolled through the precincts, halting in a tamarisk grove.

 One day M gently slapped Yogananda on his chest over the heart.
-At once he became immovable for a while, and it was to his liking.
-If anyone observed them as they walked away from there later, that person would "surely suspected us of intoxication."
+At once he became immovable As they later walked away from there later, an observer would have "suspected us of intoxication."

-"Ever enshrined in memory is . . .
+"Enshrined in [my] memory is . . .
 Master Mahasaya!" writes Yogananda.